 Types of Bankruptcy Chapters

-After your free initial case evaluation, the Asheville bankruptcy lawyers from Farmer & Morris Law, PLLC can help you decide which type of bankruptcy makes the most sense for your situation.
-Our law firm handles four types of bankruptcy chapters.
+After your free initial case evaluation, the Asheville bankruptcy lawyers from our firm can help you decide which type of bankruptcy makes the most sense for your situation.
+Our law firm handles four types of bankruptcy Chapters.
 They include Chapter 7, Chapter 13, Chapter 11, and Chapter 12.

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is also known as total bankruptcy.
-According to the United States Courts, this form of bankruptcy wipes out most or all of your debt and lets you start over.
-In order to pay off at least some of what you owe to your creditors, you may be required to liquidate certain assets, but you can typically keep the things that are essential, including your furniture, car, and in some cases, your home.
+According to the U.S. Courts, this form of bankruptcy wipes out most or all of your debt and lets you start over.
+In order to pay off at least some of what you owe to your creditors, you may be required to liquidate certain assets, but you can typically keep the things that are essential, including your furniture, car, and, in some cases, your home.

 Chapter 13 Bankruptcy

 The United States Courts refer to Chapter 13 bankruptcy as a “wage earner’s plan.”
 If you have a reliable monthly income that exceeds your basic living expenses, you may not qualify for total bankruptcy.
-With Chapter 13, your attorneys will help you consolidate your debt into a single monthly payment that is typically much lower than the total of your payments now..
+With Chapter 13, your attorneys can help you consolidate your debt into a single monthly payment that is typically much lower than the total of your payments now.

 Chapter 11 Bankruptcy

 Chapter 11 is a type of bankruptcy typically reserved for businesses.
 If you are a business owner facing financial trouble, we can discuss this option with you.
-In this situation, you have the ability to reorganize your debts into a plan that is manageable for you.
+With this kind of bankruptcy, you have the ability to reorganize your debts into a plan that is manageable for you.
 According to the United States Courts, this allows you to keep your business open while also paying off your creditors over time.